Keto Chaffle Stuffing

 The rest of this chaffle stuffing recipe is made up of bacon, sliced mushrooms, and leeks.
 If you don’t like leeks or have access to them, you can use a small onion instead.

-This recipe also called for fresh sage and parsley.
+This recipe also calls for fresh sage and parsley.
 If you don’t have access to fresh herbs, dry herbs can be used in their place.
 Use about 1/3 the amount if using dried herbs.

 This was a great low carb alternative to traditional stuffing.
 The chaffle chunks got nice and crispy and held up well with the mushroom and bacon mix.
 I added a little more broth than suggested for extra moisture and it turned out delicious.